Estimation and Inference in High-Dimensional Panel Data Models with Interactive Fixed Effects

 In the traditional low-dimensional case where the number of regressors $p$ is small and fixed, model \eqref{model-intro} has been analyzed extensively in the literature.
-Presumably the most popular estimator of $\beta$ in this traditional setting is the CCE estimator of \cite{Pesaran2006}.
-We will come back to this estimator in Section \ref{sec:est}, where we discuss it in detail.
-Since its introduction, the CCE estimator has become a standard tool in panel data econometrics, giving rise to a whole new strand of the literature with numerous extensions such as \cite{Kapetanios2011}, \cite{ChudikPesaranTosetti2011}, \cite{PesaranTosetti2011}, \cite{ChudikPesaran2015}, \cite{Westerlund2018}, \cite{Westerlund2019}, \cite{Juodis2021a} and \cite{Juodis2021b} to name just a few.
+The most popular estimator of $\beta$ in this traditional setting is the common correlated effects (CCE) estimator of \cite{Pesaran2006}.
+In this paper, we develop an estimator that can be regarded as an extension of the CCE method to the case where there are many potential covariates or controls.
+As the original CCE method, our approach is based on the following strategy: we ``project away'' the unobserved factors, i.e., we (approximately) eliminate them by applying a particular projection device to the response and the covariates.
+To estimate $\beta$, we then apply $\ell_1$-penalized least squares methods, i.e., lasso methods to the projected regression.
+We call our estimator a high-dimensional CCE (HD-CCE) estimator.